Apparel and Wild Rice For Sale

 Wild Wild Rice

 Our rice was gathered by the Caithamer Family from local waters using traditional methods and finished (parched and cleaned) by a local man who learned the fine craft from his father.
 Our rice is truly wild and that is why we call it "Wild Wild Rice."
 Unlike the cultivated wild rice commonly available in stores, our rice has not been genetically modified, artificially fertilized, or treated with pesticides.
 Wild Wild Rice is available in convenient 1 or 2 cup packages.
-Price is $4.50 for a 1 cup and $8 for a 2 cup package.
-We can ship anywhere in U.S. for a small additional fee (usually $5 per order).
+Price is $5.50 for a 1 cup and $10 for a 2 cup package.

 Jacob uses traditional cedar "knockers" to gather wild rice from a local lake.